Advisors & Attorneys

 What can an advisor do?

-- accompany the student in any conduct proceedings
+- accompany you in any conduct proceedings

 The Student Code of Conduct at Penn State

 Students at Penn State are expected to abide by the rules and standards set forth in the Student Code of Conduct.
-Per Penn State’s Off-campus Conduct Policy, students are responsible for abiding by the Code in any locale, both on and off-campus.
+Per Penn State’s Off-campus Conduct Policy, they are responsible for abiding by the Code in any locale, both on and off-campus.
 When a possible violation occurs, the student is referred to the Office of Student Conduct.

 How the student conduct process works

-If in the course of the student’s meeting with a case manager, the student is determined to have violated the Code, the case manager will issue official University charges and assign sanctions.
+If in the course of the student’s meeting with a case manager, the student is determined to have violated the Code, the case manager will recommend official University charges and assign sanctions.
 Students typically are given three (3) business days to decide if they would like to contest the charge(s) or sanctions (if probation with transcript notation or a form of separation) and ask for a hearing or sanction review.

 Student conduct vs. the legal system

 The student conduct process is not attempting to determine whether a student has violated the law, but whether a student has violated Penn State’s Code of Conduct.
 Therefore, the outcome of a student’s legal process is not relevant to the student conduct process.
 The concept of “double jeopardy” does not apply, as criminal proceedings do not offer exemption from civil or administrative proceedings.